One of the best episodes ever!

-On the fixed cost side I would hypothesize that due to the longer operating hours our fixed cost may have increased to carry the longer operating hours.”
+On the fixed cost side, I would hypothesize that due to the longer operating hours, our fixed cost may have increased to carry the longer operating hours.”

 Notice how specific hypotheses for the sub-drivers are.
 They are more useful than throwing out drivers for revenue.

-So if you build your hypotheses off your decision tree, and if you did a thorough job, your hypotheses by default would be collectively exhaustive.
-And if your decision tree is mutually exclusive your hypotheses would also be mutually exclusive.
+So if you build your hypotheses off your decision tree and if you did a thorough job, your hypotheses by default would be collectively exhaustive.
+And if your decision tree is mutually exclusive, your hypotheses would also be mutually exclusive.

-And obviously your hypotheses are dependent upon the information they have given you in the case and the clarifying information you have collected when you asked clarifying questions up front.
+And obviously, your hypotheses are dependent upon the information they have given you in the case and the clarifying information you have collected when you asked clarifying questions upfront.

 This is an effective and simple technique to build hypotheses in a mutually exclusive and collectively exhaustive way.
-If you just throw hypotheses out without deriving them from a decision tree you will have no way of knowing whether they made sense and whether they are MECE.
+If you just throw hypotheses out without deriving them from a decision tree you will have no way of knowing whether they made sense or whether they are MECE.

 The case is not conceptually difficult as, for example, a BCG case.

 Therefore, for McKinsey and Bain, you build out your decision tree as we taught you above.
 Yet, you don’t discuss your key question, your clarifying questions, or your decision tree.
 What you do is you build your key question and your decision tree purely to help you develop a framework and then based on prioritized branches of your decision tree, develop hypotheses.

 Therefore, just explain your hypotheses and very briefly how you created them.